Small Batch Vanilla Cookies Recipe

 Ingredients

-- Butter – I typically use salted butter, but if you prefer using unsalted butter then add a bit of salt to the recipe.
-For making cookies I keep it simple and use salted butter.
+- Butter – I typically use salted butter, but if you prefer unsalted butter, add a bit of salt to the recipe.
+To make cookies, I keep them simple and use salted butter.

-- Confectioner Sugar – If you don’t have confectioners or powdered sugar you can put regular granulated sugar in a food processor and pulse until you have fine crystals.
-Caster sugar can also be sued.
+- Confectioner Sugar – If you don’t have confectioners or powdered sugar, you can put regular granulated sugar in a food processor and pulse until you have fine crystals.
+Caster sugar can also be used.

-- Vanilla Paste – I like vanilla paste because I feel it bumps up the vanilla flavor, however, you can substitute equal amounts of either vanilla extract or a fresh vanilla bean.
+- Vanilla Paste – I like vanilla paste because I feel it bumps the vanilla flavor; however, you can substitute equal amounts of either vanilla extract or a fresh vanilla bean.
 If you use a vanilla bean, slice it lengthwise and scrape out the seeds.

 Tools to make the cookies